 A few times we did go out at night with the actors doing free drive on a secured road, using minimal lighting, like strips of LEDs.
 We would then shoot French overs and side shots from within the car, or from a hostess tray attached to the side window.
-For these setups, we had a follow van with our monitors and iris control so the director, me and the script supervisor could watch the take from 20 to 50 feet back.
+For these setups, we had a follow van with our monitors and iris control so the director, me and the script supervisor could watch the take from 20' to 50' back.
 The first AC would be either in the car or in the following vehicle with remote focus.

 What about getting long-shot B-roll of the Impala driving in various conditions?
 It’s very important connective material throughout the show.